tonym128/tonym128.github.io/index.markdown

 excerpt: "Hi, I’m Tony.
 I’m a software engineer, and this is my digital workshop for technical and creative experiments."

 feature_row:
+  - image_path: /images/2026/05/25/SovereignS3ncPoster-opt.jpg
+    alt: "SovereignS3nc"
+    title: "SovereignS3nc"
+    excerpt: "How far can you go with just S3 and zero hosted compute?
+Pushing the limits of sovereign networks with SovereignS3nc."
+    url: "/2026/05/25/sovereigns3nc-building-a-decentralized-network-without-a-backend.html"
+    btn_label: "Read More"
+    btn_class: "btn--primary"
   - image_path: /images/2026/04/debugging-opt.jpg
     alt: "Debugging the Novel"
     title: "Debugging the Novel"